The Rooadmap to a Successful Brand + Website – Phase 1: Discovering Your Brand's Indentity

 A solid mission within a business helps you to stay on track, true to your brand, and true to your goals.
 Everything you do within your business, from the clients you take on to the marketing that you create should be rooted in your mission.
 You can also think of your mission statement as a compass that points to your vision.

 I’m going to give you some time right now to think about what your vision and mission are.

-Start off with your brand vision, think broad terms.
-I think determining your brand’s personality was helpful in being able to imagine your brand.
+Start with your brand vision, think broad terms.
+I think determining your brand’s personality will be helpful to imagine your brand.